solo-system/solo-system.github.io/documentation/configuration.md

 use daylight savings.
 These include timezones like `GMT`, `GMT-5` (for Boston, USA),  `GMT+3` for Athens.

+If you are using the Witty Pi 2, take particular care to select a timezone that doesn't use Daylight Savings, as it will cause confusing problems with reboot times.

 ### Setting the Power mode (SOLO_POWERMODE)

 The powermode controls how much power saving is done by the software